painteau/SSHChic/README.md

 # 🔑 SSHChic

-> ✨ Generate millions of ED25519 keys and find unique patterns in your SSH public keys!
+✨ Generate ED25519 keys and find unique patterns in your SSH public keys!

 ## 🚀 Features